bazilinskyy/coupled-sim/README.md

 }
 ```

-And in the host script, inside the InGame Netstate the code below is used.
+And in the host script, inside the InGame Netstate, the code below is used.
 The setSendLoadMsgToClient function
 is used to reset the SendLoadMsgToClient variable in the 'SceneSelector' script.
 ```
 if (_SceneSelector.SendLoadMsgToClient == true)